-The implants, made out of polypropylene, are commonly used to treat conditions like pelvic organ prolapse and stress urinary incontinence, particularly in women after childbirth.
-Compared with alternative surgical procedures, mesh implants offer a relatively less invasive treatment for these conditions that affect a large number of women and can substantially reduce their quality of life.
+The polypropylene implants are commonly used to treat conditions like pelvic organ prolapse and stress urinary incontinence, that affect a large number of women, particularly after childbirth.
+Compared with alternative surgical procedures, mesh implants offer a relatively less invasive treatment for these conditions and can substantially improve their quality of life.

 Despite 1 in 11 women experiencing problems, many say that that were not told before their surgery about the potential complications.
 It is thought that the risks are underestimated by both medical professionals and manufacturers and are properly not set out to prospective patients.

 Reported complications include chronic pain, bleeding and infection, mesh erosion or protrusion and vaginal scarring.
 Aside from the pain associated with implant surgery, it has impacted patients in other ways.
 Some have now have said that their original incontinence issues have not been resolved.
 Others have reported difficulties with using the toilet or having sex, leading to marital, emotional and, in some instances, psychological problems.

 Serious side effects appear to be more common amongst women who have undergone implant surgery to treat pelvic floor prolapse compared with those who have had mesh implanted to treat incontinence.

 Many of the most painful mesh injuries do not become apparent until years after the original surgery.
 In the most serious cases, women have been left unable to walk as a result of the pain caused by the implants and have ended up relying on wheelchairs for the rest of their lives.